facebookarchive/AsyncDisplayKit/_docs/layer-backing.md

 With UIKit, manually converting view-based code to layers is laborious due to the difference in APIs.
 Worse, if at some point you need to enable touch handling or other view-specific functionality, you have to manually convert everything back (and risk regressions!).

-With all AsyncDisplayKit nodes, converting an entire subtree from views to layers is as simple as...
+With all AsyncDisplayKit nodes, converting an entire subtree from views to layers is as simple as:

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>